The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 CNC routers are available in various options in terms of linear motion components.

-You can choose from belt drives, lead screw, ball screw, and rack and pinion to drive the axes.
+You can choose from belt drives, lead screws, ball screws, and rack and pinion to drive the axes.

 For movement guides, you get to choose from V-wheels, linear bearings, and linear rails.